Young-ook/terraform-aws-eks/examples/fis/README.md

 ip-10-1-9-221.ap-northeast-2.compute.internal   NotReady   <none>   4m40s   v1.20.4-eks-6b7464
 ip-10-1-9-221.ap-northeast-2.compute.internal   NotReady   <none>   4m40s   v1.20.4-eks-6b7464
 ```

+#### Discussion
+Then access the microservices application again.
+What happened?
+Perhaps a node shutdown by a fault injection experiment will cause the application to crash.
+This is because the first deployment of the application did not consider high availability.

+In this experiment, business healthy state (steady state) is specified as cpu utilization and number of healthy pods.
+But after the first experiment, you will see the service does not work properly even though the monitoring indicators are in the normal range.
+It would be weird it is also meaningful.
+This result shows that unintended problems can occur even if the monitoring numbers are normal.
+It could be one of the experimental results that can be obtained through chaos engineering.

+An important part of this lab is the high availability (stateless, immutable, replicable) characteristics.
+This example shows that a service problem occurs when such characteristics are not considered within the first experiment and suggests a way to secure high availability by improving the architecture.
+Go forward.

 #### Architecture Improvements
 Cluster Autoscaler is a tool that automatically adjusts the size of the Kubernetes cluster when one of the following conditions is true: